ammarhakim/gkyl/doc/Grid.md

 `grid:setIndex(idx)`
 : Set index into grid to point to cell `idx`.
-This method must be called before querying the grid for cell size or volume.
+This method must be called before querying the grid for cell size, cell volume or cell center coordinates.
 The index can be any object which supports the [] indexing operator.
 However, __please remember that indices start at 1__.
 This is specially important to keep in mind if using a raw ffi object as an index.

 `grid:dx(dir)`
 : Cell spacing in direction `dir`.